A Case for Commercial Equipment Leasing

 Equipment Leasing as the Right Financing Tool

 There are so many equipment leasing companies offering deals that it’s hard for you to decide which one is best for your needs.
-Your first step should be to check out EquipmentWallet which matches businesses with the best financing companies who bid on your equipment financing needs.
-You may also want to research each company you are considering through the financing & leasing association (ELFA & CFLA) as well as the Better Business Bureau.
+As a first step, you want to research each companies you are considering through the financing & leasing association (ELFA & CFLA) as well as the Better Business Bureau.
 Whichever kind of business you have, it’s essential that your equipment financing is matched to the needs and seasonality of your business.

 Your equipment dealer should be knowledgeable about your business, your needs, and any financial limitations you may have.
 That is why it’s so important to keep your business and personal financial lives separate.

 You wouldn’t tow your boat with a motorcycle; you would use a truck, and you wouldn’t use a raft to send shipping containers across the ocean.
 So why would you use personal financing debt to acquire equipment for your business?

 As stated above, most equipment financing companies can take up to a day to approve an equipment lease for the purchase of equipment, and if you need that new tractor or trailer right away, you’re going to be tempted to go for a personal loan.
 Think about the ramifications – for one thing, this large purchase will probably have an impact on your personal credit score and you will miss out on all the benefits equipment leasing affords.

 Leasing your equipment has many advantages to consider for your business: